MiniFate/MiniFate/_chapters/00-outline.md

 Robin Hood is a beloved outlaw, skilled with both sword and bow.
 He leads a band of Merry Men against the tyrannical Sheriff of Nottingham.
-He's loyal to King Richard in the face of the usurper Prince John.
+He's loyal to the absent King Richard in the face of the usurper Prince John.
 And he's in love with Maid Marian.
 With just those few sentences, we're ready to tell a story.
 Everything else --- where he's from, what he carries, and the state of the world --- can wait until it becomes important.